 In the workspace window, click the Run button.

-See the Xcode Debugging Guide for more information on using Xcode to debug software on OS X.
+See Debugging Tools for more information on using Xcode to debug software on macOS.

 Current versions of Safari use a process for each tab, so it is easy to end up with a new WebProcess and have to reattach.
 If you enable the Internal Debug Menu as outlined above, you can have Safari display the Process ID of the WebProcess for each tab.
 Simply go to Debug > Miscellaneous Flags and select Show Web Process IDs In Page Titles.
 You should now see something like